opinionstage/opinionstage-wordpress-plugin/readme.txt

  * Use Survey and quiz branch logic that lets you determine which question is asked next based on the answer to the previous question.
  * Integrate with your marketing automation using native integrations (e.g. mailchip, hubspot, etc), zapier.com or webhooks.
  * Embed in a single post/page or display in a sidebar or section placement.
- * Popup the poll, survey or quiz automatically when users enters/exits the page.
+ * Popup the items automatically when users enters/exits the page.
  * Responsive design that optimizes display of polls, quizzes and surveys in desktops, tablets and mobile devices.

  == Templates & Examples ==

-Opinion Stage offers hundreds of templates that let you get up and going in seconds with optimized poll, quiz, survey and form items.
+Start form scratch or use one of the hundreds of templates to get up and going super fast with an optimized item.

  == Integrations ==

-Opinion Stage offers hundreds of integrations with all the top email and marketing services.
+Opinion Stage offers dozens of integrations with all the top email and marketing services.
 Opinion Stage native integrations (e.g. hubspot, mailchimp, etc), zapier integration, webhook integration and an API.

+ == Polls Your Visitors ==

+Create polls in seconds to engage your users and learn what they think on any topic.
+The polls are full of features that let you customize every aspect of the poll functionality.
+Use the report dashboard to get detailed real-time analytics on the votes.

+ == Quizzes for Engagement & Gathering leads ==

+Create Buzzfeed-style and Facebook-stlye quizzes that engage your users and get viral on social networks.
+Integrate a lead form in your quiz to gather qualified leads.
+The quiz questions will be associated with the contact information you gather to help you qualify which leads bring value to your business.

+ == Surveys for generating leads ==

+Survey your users to get feedback and to conduct research that will help you improve your site or produce/service offering.
+Opinion Stage supports many different question types and many different features that will help you create unbiased surveys that produce quality data.

+ == Why use Opinion Stage? ==

+ * Boost engagement & traffic - add a poll, survey or quiz to your posts/pages to increases participation, time-on-site & page views.
+Increase social sharing and viral distribution.
+ * Gather more qualified leads - integrate a lead form inside the poll, quiz or survey.
+ * Drive sales/revenue - take advantage of the high engagement rates to increase revenue from ads inside and outside of the polls and quizzes.
+ * Extract insights - get more insights using interactive polls & surveys designed to maximize participation.
+Extract actionable insights with an intuitive analytics dashboard.

  == Language support ==